kibook/s1kd-tools/EXAMPLE.md

     ...
     </dmlContent>

-The DMRL is updated throughout the lifecycle of a project.
+The XML for the `dmRef` of each entry can be quickly generated using the **s1kd-ref** tool:

+    $ s1kd-ref DMC-MYPRJ-A-00-00-00-00A-040A-D

 Populating the CSDB from the DMRL
 ---------------------------------